Hultan/chessImager/readme.md

 ## Rank and File renderer

-The rank and file renderer draws the file letters A to H and the rank numbers 1 to 8 on the chess board.
+The rank and file renderer renders the file letters A to H and the rank numbers 1 to 8 on the chess board.

 | Name       | Type    | Description                                            |
 |------------|---------|--------------------------------------------------------|